 Replaces all occurrences of the regular expression r in the operand by s.
 Regular expressions are given in the Java regular expression notation.
 For example, the following operation will substitute the occurrence of “@” with “{at}” in an e-mail-address:

 mail.substitutes(“@”, “{at}”);

 Integer toInteger ()

 Converts the operand to an Integer value.
+If the operand cannot be converted, the result of the operation is undefined yielding that the containing expression is undefined (cf. Section 3.1.11).

 Real toReal ()